s942509/CIFAR-10-Modeling-Deep-learning-Python/README.md

 import seaborn as sns
 from sklearn.metrics import confusion_matrix
 ```
-*Library Overview
+*Library Overview:
- *NumPy, Pandas: Used for data manipulation and numerical operations.
+-*NumPy, Pandas: Used for data manipulation and numerical operations.

- *TensorFlow / Keras: Provides tools to build and train deep learning models.
+-*TensorFlow / Keras: Provides tools to build and train deep learning models.

- *Matplotlib, Seaborn: Used for visualizing data and model performance.
+-*Matplotlib, Seaborn: Used for visualizing data and model performance.

- *Scikit-learn: Utilized for computing the confusion matrix to evaluate model performance.
+-*Scikit-learn: Utilized for computing the confusion matrix to evaluate model performance.